iurecastro/currency-converter/README.md

 # Currency Converter
-Currency converter React + Axios + CSS + GitHub Pages
+Currency converter React js + Axios + CSS + GitHub Pages

 This is a currency conversion application developed with React.js.
 It allows users to convert values between different currencies using an exchange rate API.